Trial by FIRE: Probing the dark matter density profile of dwarf galaxies with GraphNPE: Acknowledgments

 TN, SM, and LN is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
 TN is also supported by a CIERA Postdoctoral Fellowship.
 LN is also supported by the Sloan Fellowship, the NSF CAREER award 2337864, NSF award 2307788.
 JIR would like to acknowledge support from STFC grants ST/Y002865/1 and ST/Y002857/1.
 CAFG was supported by NSF through grants AST-2108230 and AST-2307327; by NASA through grants 21-ATP21-0036 and 23-ATP23-0008; and by STScI through grant JWST-AR-03252.001-A. AW received support from NSF, via CAREER award AST-2045928 and grant AST-2107772.
+TS gratefully acknowledges the support of the NSF-Simons AI-Institute for the Sky (SkAI) via grants NSF AST-2421845 and Simons Foundation MPS-AI-00010513 and support by NASA grants 22-ROMAN22-0055 and 22-ROMAN22-0013.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567.

 This work used Bridges-2~\citep{10.1145/3437359.3465593} at Pittsburgh Supercomputing Center through allocation phy210068p from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 Other numerical calculations were run on the Northwestern computer cluster Quest, the Caltech computer cluster Wheeler, Frontera allocation FTA-Hopkins/AST20016 supported by the NSF and TACC, XSEDE/ACCESS allocations ACI-1548562, TGAST140023, and TG-AST140064 also supported by the NSF and TACC, and NASA HEC allocations SMD-16-7561, SMD-17-1204, and SMD-16-7592.
 The computations in this work were, in part, run at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.
 The data used in this work were, in part, hosted on equipment supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.